A Weekend in Carmel-by-the-Sea, California

 Wine Walk

-Jack Galante, a grandson of one of the founders of Carmel, opened the first tasting room Galante Vineyards in 2004.
-The idea proved a popular one so 15 other vineyards have also opened.
-Carmel offered a wine pass at one time but has since discontinued it.
+Jack Galante, the grandson of one of Carmel’s founders, opened the first tasting room for Galante Vineyards in 2004.
+The idea proved popular, so 15 other vineyards have opened.

-We sampled wines at the Blair and Shale Canyon tasting room which is shared between the to vineyards (with my wife trying the flight from Sale Canyon and me the flight from the Blair).
+We sampled wines at the Blair and Shale Canyon tasting room, which is shared between the two vineyards (with my wife trying the flight from Sale Canyon and me the flight from the Blair).
 We also visited the beautiful De Tierra tasting room.
-Somehow we still have 7 more tickets for our next trip because we got tickets back after purchasing wine.
-Most of the wines being featured were grown in Monterey County, in vineyards that were all planted since I grew up there.
+Most of the featured wines were grown in Monterey County, in vineyards planted since I grew up there.

-Both wine tasting rooms we tried, as well as much of Carmel, were dog friendly.
-It is a common sight to see Carmel shops and restaurants with water bowls and free doggy treats outside.
+Both wine-tasting rooms we tried, as well as much of Carmel, were dog-friendly.
+Carmel shops and restaurants often have water bowls and free doggy treats outside.

 Carmel-by-the-Sea, California